ibm-cloud-docs/databases-for-postgresql/changing-config.md

 [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS)
   - Default - `32000` (number of 8 KiB buffers, or about 262 MB)
   - Restarts Database? - **Yes**
-  - Options - The maximum amount of total space for `shared_buffers` is 8GB.
+  - Options - The maximum amount of total space for `shared_buffers` is 8GB (or 1048576 buffers).
+The limit is a recommendation from the PostgreSQL community.
+Your deployment can make use of additional RAM over and above this for caching.
+You do not have to configure the database to use all of the allocated RAM in order for your deployment to make use of it.
   - Notes - The number of 8 KiB shared memory buffers.
 For example, 1 GB of `shared_buffers` is 1048576 KiB, and (1048576 KiB / 8 KiB) is `131072`.
 The recommended memory allocation for `shared_buffers` is 1/4 of the deployment's RAM.
 Setting `shared_buffers` any higher can result in memory issues leading to a database crash.
 Setting `shared_buffers` equal, close to equal, or higher than the amount of allocated memory will prevent the database from starting.